Planche Lean Tutorial – The Best Planche Progression Exercise

 By applying the Planche Lean, you will train:

 • Your shoulders: the Planche Lean targets the exact shoulder muscles you need for the full Planche Hold.
-Your shoulders are the main muscles you use for the Planche Hold and Leans will build the strength required to lift you into a Planche position.
+Your shoulders are the main muscles you use for the Planche Hold and the Lean will build the strength required to lift you into a Planche position.

 • Your core: beside the shoulders, the second most crucial muscle section for the Planche Hold is your core.
 Leans are very effective at building the core strength you need to maintain the Planche position.